Zojax/QZ3/README.md

 Overview
 ========

-QuickZopeCMS is a powerful and flexible python web content management system and framework.
+QZ3 is a powerful and flexible python web content management system and framework.
 It's a Zope3 based Internet & Intranet CMS.
 Commissioned & Designed by Quick.
 Developed and Supported by Zojax.
 It's built on Zope technologies to be very robust and flexible with pluggability in mind.
-The zope component architecture is used everywhere in QuickZopeCMS so any component in the system can be added or replaced.
+The zope component architecture is used everywhere in QZ3 so any component in the system can be added or replaced.

-For detailed documentation please visit [docs folder](https://github.com/Zojax/QuickZopeCMS/docs)
+For detailed documentation please visit [docs folder](https://github.com/Zojax/QZ3/docs)

-QuickZopeCMS is a good choice for medium to large projects, providing an intuitive interface for managing the following types of content:
+QZ3 is a good choice for medium to large projects, providing an intuitive interface for managing the following types of content:

 * standart web-pages
 * blog posts